DavidMurrayP2P/PhotonPowerZero/REDUCING_ENERGY_CONSUMPTION.md

 # Reducing Energy Consumption on the Pi Zero and Pi Zero 2W

-The followingy are my observations from testing the Raspberry Pi Zero's power consumption.
-Raspberry Pi's docs on this can be found here:
+The followingy are my observations and notes from testing the Raspberry Pi Zero's power consumption.
+See below for different methods to reduce power consumption.

 Summary
 Out of the box, the consumption numbers are: